spikelynch/fourdjs/docs/notes_120_cell.md

 * use the existing label_subgraph to make a function which partitions the 60-angle chords into two groups (like I did manually above)

+  // this is done and seems to work

 * test this labelling manually (ie colour one set of 60-angle vertices)

+  // done this with the manual labels and it looks good

 * make another labeling routine which can fill out the rest of the 600-cell from the starting dodecahedron, by only following chords which are at 60